yegorshem/AndroidQuizApp/README.md

-**After all questions are answered, you will see this final screen that shows how many questions you have answered correctly.**
+**After all questions are answered, this final screen shows how many questions you have answered correctly.**